An Equity-Aware Recommender System for Curating Art Exhibits Based on Locally-Constrained Graph Matching: Methodology

+Now we are ready to define the algorithm at the heart of this system.
+Recall that we are interested in an aggregate score for each item and location.
+To arrive at this score, we will first compute a cost function, $c$, which gives the cost for showing an item from $\mathcal{D}_m$ in location $n$,

-where $\alpha$ and $\beta$ are positive parameters to be tuned and $\rho$ is as in equation \eqref{rho}.
-This cost matrix is derived from the standard multinomal logistic regression model, where $C(\b_n, \a_m)$ is taken as the probability of object $\a_m$ given location $\b_n$.
-This choice of cost function is motivated by the observation that the distance of a particular user to an object is exponentially weighted by considering the extent to which the user is representative of the location.
-The cost matrix is then defined as $\C$ where the $nm^\text{th}$ entry is $C(\b_n,\a_m)$.
-The proposed optimization program is
+where $\alpha$ and $\beta$ are positive parameters to be tuned.
+This cost function is derived from the standard multinomial logistic regression model, where $c(n,m)$ is taken as the probability of items from $\mathcal{D}_m$ given location $n$.
+This choice of cost function is motivated by the observation that the value of particular item group to the query is exponentially weighted by considering the extent to which the query is representative of the location.
+The values of this cost function can be stored in an $N\times M$ matrix, $C$, where the entry in row $n$ and column $m$ is $c(n,m)$, the cost of showing items from $\mathcal{D}_m$ in location $n$.

+With this in mind, the aggregate score function described in section \ref{sec:op_art} can be written as an $N\times M$ matrix, $S$ where the $nm^{th}$ entry is the score of items from the $m^{th}$ group in the $n^{th}$ location.
+The optimal score function is obtained by minimizing the cost while adhering to the capacity constraints, ${\bf h}$ and ${\bf k}$.
+The initial proposed optimization program is

-where $\P$ is an assignment matrix and $\P\mathbf{1}$ denotes the $m$-fold sum taken over the columns of $\P$.
-We note that $\sum_{m} \P_{n,m} = h(\b_n)$ for all $1\le n \le N$.
-To avoid the case where a given object is overly allocated, we further limit the number of times an object can be utilized.
-We do this via a penalty term that discourages the $m^{\text {th}}$ object from being assigned to more than $\mathbf k_m$ locations where $\mathbf k$ is as defined above.
+where $\mathbb S := \{S\in \mathbb{R}^{N\times M}, S\succeq 0, S{\bf 1} = {\bf h}\}$ and ${\bf 1}$ denotes the all-ones column vector (i.e. $S{\bf 1}$ denotes the $m$-fold sum taken over the columns of $S$).
+To avoid the case where a given object is overly allocated, we further limit the number of times an object group can be utilized.
+We do this via a penalty term that discourages objects from the $m^{th}$ group to be assigned to more than $k_m$ locations.
 With this, the full optimization program is given by

-where $\S$ is the set defined as $\S = \{\P \in \real^{N\times M}: \P\succeq \mathbf{0}, \P\mathbf{1}=\mathbf{h}\}$ and $\lambda$ is a regularization parameter to be tuned.
-The optimization program in \eqref{eq:assignment} is convex.
-We use a projected gradient descent scheme to solve the algorithm in \eqref{eq:assignment}.
-The algorithm alternates between taking a gradient descent step and projecting onto the set $\S$.
-We use the algorithm in \cite{condat2016fast} to exactly project onto $\S$.

-Below, we summarize important aspects of the algorithms: initialization, convergence, step size and stopping criterion.
+where $\lambda$ is a regularization parameter to be tuned.
+Here we explicitly set ${\bf h}$ feasibility constraints (i.e. the locations requesting exhibits are fixed) but impose no such constraints for ${\bf k}$, since we would like to leave open the option for new artwork acquisition.
+This means that all assignments are guaranteed to satisfy the space constraints, although some will deviated from art-in-hand, which raises interesting questions from a curatorial standpoint.
+The optimization program in equation \ref{eq:opt} is convex and we solve it using a projected gradient descent scheme that alternates between taking a gradient descent step and projecting onto the set $\mathbb S$.
+This algorithm originates in \cite{condat2016fast}, but for clarity or exposition we include it here as Algorithm 1.
+Next, we summarize several important aspects of the algorithms: initialization, convergence, step size and stopping criterion.